Tommy Widdrington: Port Vale

 At the end of the 1998–99 season Port Vale signed Widdrington (now out of contract, and transfer–listed) on a free transfer.
-He was sent off on the final day of the 1998–99 season, and he returned to action in 1999–2000 by getting sent off in the opening minute of a 4–2 defeat at Birmingham City.
+He was sent off against Bury on the final day of the 1998–99 season, and he returned to action as the new club captain in 1999–2000 by getting sent off in the opening minute of a 4–2 defeat at Birmingham City after a dangerous tackle on Paul Furlong.
 Supporters voted him Player of the Year for the 1999–2000 season, as the "Valiants" suffered relegation into the Second Division.

 Manager Brian Horton appointed Widdrington as club-captain for the 2000–01 season.
 He played every game of the club's League Trophy run, but played no part in the final.
-He made just over 80 appearances at Vale Park, before being released at the end of the 2000–01 season.
+He made over 80 appearances at Vale Park before being released at the end of the 2000–01 season.

 Later career

 Linked with Colchester United, Widdrington instead moved north to join up with Hartlepool United.
 He was a regular for the club and earned promotion to the Second Division with the club in the 2002–03 season, before he was released upon its conclusion.

-In July 2003 he was targeted by Oxford United, but instead Widdrington made his next port of call at Macclesfield Town, managed by former boss Brian Horton.
+In July 2003 he was targeted by Oxford United.
+Instead Widdrington made his next port of call at Macclesfield Town, managed by former boss Brian Horton.
 He settled in quickly and became an indispensable player for the Third Division strugglers, acting as their captain for the 2004–05 season.
 In January 2005, Horton put him on the transfer list, and Widdrington then decided to call it a day at Macclesfield and in a twist, joined former club Port Vale on a non-contract basis.